-- explain and justify all budget items by category; - demonstrate all costs are reasonable; - explain the relationship between budgeted items and project activities; - show detailed cost calculations to demonstrate how the applicant arrived at the total amount requested; and - include the source of match, identify anticipated expenses to be covered by the match, and document the basis for determining the value of any in-kind match.
+- explain the relationship between budgeted items and project activities; - show detailed cost calculations to demonstrate how the applicant arrived at the total amount requested; and - include the source of match, identify anticipated expenses to be covered by the match and document the basis for determining the value of any in-kind match.

-If personnel costs are included in the budget, timesheets must be maintained to track actual time worked and must show all funding sources.
+If personnel costs are included in the budget, time and effort reports must be maintained to track actual time worked and must show all funding sources.
 Any personnel being used as match (volunteers, personnel, etc.) must maintain timesheets to track actual time worked.
-Timesheets must be signed by the employee/volunteer and certified by a supervisor.
-For example:
+Reports must be signed/submitted by the employee/volunteer and certified by a supervisor.

+Personnel example: